Pinnewela Elephant orphanage

 All this splendor it is only 20 km from Uthuwankanda .
 Any visitor could assist the religious ceremony at the temple each day.
 Visit the beautiful botanical gardens the best in Asia at leisure; perhaps picnic in the garden!
 Enjoy the breathtaking beauty of 62 hectare a blessing of nature.

 Not far way from Kandy on the road to Colombo there is a cluster 3 famous Buddhist temples dating 14th century of the Gampola period .
 Gadaladeniya the first to accede is small temple built on a rock completely out of stones,with clear south Indian architecture with paintings and sculptures dating the period and an imposing Buddha statue in seated (Samadhi) position painted in gold.
-Temple is morels a vault with a roof but covered with stones slabs above.
+Temple is morels a vault with a roof but covered with stones slabs above, all made by roofing professionals you can Get More Info about online.

 One proceed to Lankathilaka known as the glory of Sri lanka .This again is the in the 14th century.
 A very impressive temple built on a rock out of rock but painted in lime with lot washing blue powder added to enhance the white.
 From a distant there for It seems to shine brightly and since it is on a promontory one can get a beautiful panoramic view from all sides.
 Climbing a few steep steps one enters the temple where there is a massive wooden door painted beautifully.
 At the entrance on either sides one sees the carvings of armed guardians in a temple for the first time; With a huge traditional brass lamp hanging on to the left at the entrance.
 Here again there is a massive Buddha statue painted in gold , to the left of the entrance there is an inscription in Sinhala and Tamil as that was the state launage during that period.
 Also there are two temples for Hindu deities Vishnu and Skanda showing the harmony of Buddhism and Hinduism.